lgblgblgb/xemu/README.md

 * VIC3 code is horrible, it merely emulates full frames in one rendering step only.
-Many things are not emulated: MCM/ECM for classic VIC2 modes, no border, no sprites, no DAT, no hardware character attributes, no V400 and interlace, and no H1280 mode.
+Many things are not emulated: MCM/ECM for classic VIC2 modes, no border, no DAT, no hardware character attributes, no V400 and interlace, and no H1280 mode.
 No emulation yet for chargen address (fixed), and VIC3 $30 port selection, also no support for the VIC2 "some places it will see ROM" behaviour.
 Though bitplane modes, programmable palette, 40/80 column text mode, and classic VIC2 hires mode should work.
   K2 demo is able to show the "busty woman" already with my emulator.

+  Sprites are emulated in a *very* lame and limited way.
+Multicolour sprites are not supported, and even the "under the screen" priority is not handled.
+Sprites in bitplane mode are incorrect now.
+Also, the "render a frame in once" scenario makes sprite multiplexing or any other tricks impossible.
+Sprite emulation is mainly included only for some simple tasks, ie "mouse pointer" in certain softwares, and for similar usages.

+* There is *some* SID emulation, but it's horrible, believe me :)
+  Two SIDs are emulated with the help of SID emulation core from 'webSID' (see sid.c for more details).
+However the major problem is, that SID "audio rendering" is only done currently, if audo buffer is needed to fill.
+Moreover, the exact timing is nowehere in my implementation - I guess - compared to the original.
+Forgive me, I'm the lamest in the audio realm ...

-* No emulation for the SIDs, UART, REC (Ram Expansion Controller)
+* No emulation for the UART, REC (Ram Expansion Controller)

+* Optionally (enabled by default) 512K RAM emulated in the upper region, though not in a REC compatible way.
+This even can cause problems, I guess.

 * CIA emulation (for real, part of 4510 and not even full CIAs from some aspects) is quite lame.
 Though it seems enough for keyboard and